Tryum/blog/content/blog/2025-10-27_what-makes-rust-unique.md

 +++
-title = "What Makes Rust Unique" date = 2025-10-27
+title = "What Makes Rust Unique" date = 2025-11-04
-draft = true
 +++

 Every language has its perks and unique features, Rust stands out by achieving performance and safety !
 The compiler, friend and foe, enforces ownership and borrowing at compile time, so you get memory safety without a garbage collector.

-Let's unpack that in 5 minutes.
+Let's unpack that in less than 5 minutes.

 ---